TobiasDev/relaxed-dark/README.md

 # Relaxed Dark
 **A relaxing dark theme to make your daily computer usage pleasant for your eyes**

-**Please read:** This theme is in early development.
+**Please read:** This theme is in development.
 I have been looking for a dark theme I can use as my daily driver.
 I know there are a lot of themes out there, but I also wanted to learn how to create my own theme for the apps I use.
 This is the main reason for "Relaxed Dark".

 Most of the theme are not released on any store/extension pages.
 The ones that are, can be found linked below.